Farsala: Roman era

 After the defeat of the Macedonian Kingdom, Pharsalos and the whole area became a part of the Roman Republic.

 The whole area suffered great destruction during the Roman Civil War.
 The Battle of Pharsalus, where Julius Caesar defeated Pompey and changed the course of the Roman Republic forever, took place in 48 BC in the fields of the Pharsalian Plain.

 The geographer Strabo speaks of two towns, Old Pharsalos, Παλαιοφάρσαλος (Palaeopharsalos) and Pharsalos, existing in historical times.
 His statement (9.5.6) that the Thetideion, the temple to Thetis south of Scotussa, was “near both the Pharsaloi, the Old and the New”, seems to imply that Palaeopharsalos was not itself close by Pharsalos.
 Although the battle of 48 BC is called after Pharsalos, four ancient writers – the author of the Bellum Alexandrinum (48.1), Frontinus (Strategemata 2.3.22), Eutropius (20), and Orosius (6.15.27) – place it specifically at Palaeopharsalos.
-In 198 B.C.
-Philip V had sacked Palaeopharsalos (Livy 32.13.9).
+In 198 BC Philip V had sacked Palaeopharsalos (Livy 32.13.9).
 If that town had been close to Pharsalos he would have sacked both, and Livy would have written “Pharsalus” instead of “Palaeopharsalus”.
 The British scholar F. L. Lucas demonstrated (Annual of the British School at Athens, No. XXIV, 1919–21) that the battle of 48 BC must have been fought north of the Enipeus, near modern-day Krini.
 It has been suggested that Krini was built on the site of Palaeopharsalos, where the old road south from Larissa emerged from the hills on to the Pharsalian Plain.

 In the time of Pliny the Elder, Pharsalus was a free state.
 It is also mentioned by Hierocles in the sixth century.

 Modern Farsala

 Farsala was known as Çatalca during Ottoman rule.

 Following the Treaty of Berlin the city became part of the Hellenic Kingdom together with the rest of Thessaly in 1881.
 During the First Greco-Turkish War (1897), a major battle took place in the vicinity of Farsala.

 The contemporary town has no historical or medieval buildings left as a result of a World War II bombardment and a catastrophic earthquake that struck the area in 1954.
-Small scale urbanization processes attracted population from surrounded villages during the 80's and 90's creating an urban landscape typical of Greek cities with small apartment buildings in nearby plots of land.
+Small scale urbanization processes attracted population from surrounding villages during the 80's and 90's creating an urban landscape typical of Greek cities with small apartment buildings in nearby plots of land.